PrestaShopCorp/partner-devtools.prestashop.com/docs/3-webhook-events/README.md

 }
 ```
 A common use case is that the merchant will verify this token for each incoming webhook request to make sure that they are from the Prestashop Webhook API.

+Please send your token to the following email: squad-offre@prestashop.com